Adenosine triphosphate: Reactive aspects

-releases 20.5 kJ/mol of enthalpy.
-This may differ under physiological conditions if the reactant and products are not exactly in these ionization states.
+releases ΔG°' = −30.5 kJ/mol (−7.3 kcal/mol) of Gibbs free energy under standard conditions when all metabolite concentrations are 1 mol/L. This may differ under physiological conditions if the reactant and products are not exactly in these ionization states.
 The values of the free energy released by cleaving either a phosphate (P_{i}) or a pyrophosphate (PP_{i}) unit from ATP at standard state concentrations of 1 mol/L at pH 7 are: